search

 Possible Values for the background-clip Property

 • border-box – The default value.
-Allows the background to extend all the way to the outer edge of the element’s border.
+The background extends to the outer edge of the element’s border.

-• padding-box – Clips the background at the outer edge of the element’s padding and does not allow it to extend to the border.
+• padding-box – Clips the background at the outer edge of the element’s padding.
+The border area gets no background.

-• content-box – Clips the background at the outer edge of the element’s content (content box).
+• content-box – Clips the background at the edge of the element’s content box.
+Both the padding and border get no background.

 box areas - background-clip